markpaul099/Discord-Reddit-Images/README.md

 # Discord-Reddit-Images
-A Discord Bot that sends random Images from specified subreddit.
+A Discord Bot that sends random Images from specific subreddit.

 ### Instructions for building and running